Sam Uffindell: Investigation into bullying

 On 9 August 2022, Uffindell's attack on a 13-year-old student when he was 16 was made public.
 That day, Uffindell said, "It was the last day of the year and we were just being silly and playing up... we got carried away and we did what we did."
 School representatives confirmed that it had been an "open and shut case", and Uffindell confirmed that it was the worst of several acts of violence he committed while at high school.
 Uffindell offered the victim an apology in 2021, 22 years after the attack, and nine months before he publicly announced his political aspirations.
 Leader of the National Party Christopher Luxon said he had not been aware of Uffindell's assault on the boy until the day before, stating "He has my backing and he has my support but clearly he needs to be able to build back trust with the voters in Tauranga, and make sure that he is ... demonstrating as we go into the next election – that he's a person of good character".

 Later on 9 August, allegations of a separate bullying incident were made public.
-A woman who flatted with Uffindell in 2003 alleged Uffindell was a bully who once pounded on her bedroom door, screaming obscenities, until she fled through her window.
+A woman who shared a flat with Uffindell in 2003 alleged Uffindell was a bully who once pounded on her bedroom door, screaming obscenities, until she fled through her window.
 Uffindell denied these bullying allegations but did say he "enjoyed a student lifestyle", including drinking alcohol and smoking cannabis.
 He rejected accusations that he engaged in behaviour that was intimidatory or bullying.
 On 11 August, it was reported that Uffindell's Dunedin flat, when he was at Otago University, was one of the filthiest in the city and that women's underwear had hung on a wall, apparently as trophies.
 National Party deputy leader Nicola Willis said the photo of the "trophy" rack made her feel "pretty yuck."